daitj/monado-flatpak/README.md

 `flatpak --user override --filesystem=xdg-run/.flatpak/org.monado.Monado <flatpak-id>`

 where `<flatpak-id>` is the qualified name of the app (i.e. Steam is `com.valvesoftware.Steam`).
-While this can be applied globally by not specifying an application, that is not recommended for security reasons.
+While this can be applied globally, it is not recommended for security reasons.

 ### Symlink